 - Bo Diddley’s signature syncopated rhythm hit the R&B charts

 - Little Richard, Fats Domino, Johnny Cash, and Carl Perkins stormed the nation’s jukeboxes

 - Elvis Presley left Sun Records for a then-unheard-of $35,000 buyout from RCA

-The popular conception is that rock and roll was born in 1955.
+The popular conception is that rock and roll was born in that year.